fortran-lang/fortran-lang.org/learn/intrinsics/LLT.md

 ## __Arguments__

   - __string\_a__
-    : Shall be of default CHARACTER type.
+    : Shall be of default _character_ type.

   - __string\_b__
-    : Shall be of default CHARACTER type.
+    : Shall be of default _character_ type.

 ## __Returns__